octo-woapi/api-with-springboot/README.md

 ## Getting started

  - Install [Gradle](https://gradle.org/install/)
- - Create a new directory and clone the project in it
+ - Create a new directory and clone the project : ```git clone https://github.com/octo-woapi/api-with-springboot.git```
  - Build the project : ```$ gradle clean build```
  - Run the project : ```java -jar build/libs/api-with-springboot.jar```
  - Open a new tab in your browser and go to http://localhost:8080/products